vercel/next.js/examples/with-universal-configuration-runtime/README.md

 ## The idea behind the example

-This example show how to set custom environment variables for your application at runtime
+This example show how to set custom environment variables for your application at runtime For a solution which sets the environment at build time, see [here](https://github.com/zeit/next.js/tree/canary/examples/with-universal-configuration-build-time).